jakzal/phpunit-globals/README.md

 # PHPUnit Globals

-Allows to use annotations to define global variables for PHPUnit test cases.
+Allows to use annotations to define global variables in PHPUnit test cases.

 Supported annotations: